 The thin bushing goes on the intake side of the carburetor and is secured with two of the 60 mm clamps.

 NOTE: If the air tube doesn’t line up between the carburetor and the air box, you likely inserted the wrong end of the air tube into the thin bushing.

-I tight the 52 mm band on the thick bushing around the engine intake spigot and leave the band that goes around the carburetor outlet loose.
+I tighten the 52 mm band on the thick bushing around the engine intake spigot and leave the band that goes around the carburetor outlet loose.
 I keep the two 60 mm bands on the thin bushing loose as well.
 This lets me bend the carburetor and the air tube at the bushings to get the carburetor installed into the bushings and the air tube installed on the air box spigot with out creasing the end of the air tube.

 I slip the carburetor part way into the thick engine intake bushing and bend the air tube so I can ease it onto the air box spigot being careful not to crease the end of the tube.
 Then I push the carburetor toward the engine to get it seated into the thick bushing and finally seat it into thin bushing on the air tube.
 Then I align the carburetor so when viewed from the top, the top of the carburetor it is not rotated toward or away from the engine, but is vertically aligned.

 Install Choke Cables in Carburetors

 I made a mistake and ordered two right side cables which are the long ones.
 So, the left side cable is too long.
 I used my dremel tool with the cutoff wheel and carefully cut the outer sheath being careful not to nick or cut the inner cable.